 Is your ceiling fan stuck humming, but the blades aren’t turning?
-This is actually a common problem for ceiling fans and it can have a variety of causes.
+Stuck fan blades are actually a common problem for ceiling fans, and it can have a variety of causes.
 If your fan is sitting there just humming, you want to get it fixed as soon as possible.

 The first step in fixing a ceiling fan that hums but won’t turn is to check your circuit breaker as well as the switch that controls the fan.
-After that, try manually rotating the blades and if they don’t spin, then you know you have a problem with the ball bearings.
-The last thing you can try is to open the fan’s housing and check to make sure nothing is burnt out or disconnected.
+Then, try manually rotating the blades, and if they don’t spin, you know you have a problem with the ball bearings.
+The last thing you can try is to open the fan’s housing and check to ensure nothing is burnt out or disconnected.

-Let’s take a look at what you’re going to need to do to fix your ceiling fan.
+Let’s take a look at what you must do to fix your ceiling fan!

-You’re going to be surprised at how few tools you needed it to repair a ceiling fan motor.
+You’d be surprised by how few tools you need to repair a ceiling fan motor.
 In most repairs, all you’re really going to need is a screwdriver and replacement parts.
 Ceiling fans are deceptively simple to work on and repair.

-The only tricky thing to keep in mind here is that it will be working with electricity.
-You should always err on the side of caution and cut power to your ceiling fan when you work on it.
-This can most easily be done by flipping the circuit on your circuit breaker that controls the room that the fan is in.
+In my experience, the only tricky thing to remember here is the electricity that flows into the appliance.
+You must always err on the side of caution and cut power to your ceiling fan when working on it.
+Cutting power to the fan can most easily be done by flipping the circuit on your circuit breaker that controls the room that the fan is in.

 Here’s a general guide for the supplies you’ll need to do the repairs and our walkthrough.

 - Screwdriver Set.

 - A multimeter or a Non-contact Voltage Tester.